-Our type language TL resembles the calculus of inductive constructions (CIC) implemented in the Cog proof assistant [24].
+Our type language TL resembles the calculus of inductive constructions (Cic) implemented in the Coq proof assistant [Huet et al. 2000].
 This is a great advantage because Coq is a very mature system and it has a large set of proof libraries which we can potentially reuse.
-For this paper, we decided not to directly use CIC as our type language for three reasons.
-First, CIC contains some features designed for program extraction [33] which are not required in our case (where proofs are only used as specifications for the computation terms).
-Second, as far as we know, there are still no formal studies covering the entire CIC language.
+For this article, we decided not to directly use Cic as our type language for three reasons.
+First, Cic contains some features designed for program extraction [Paulin-Mohring 1989], which are not required in our case (where proofs are only used as specifications for the computation terms).
+Second, as far as we know, there are still no formal studies covering the entire Cic language.
 Third, for theoretical purposes, we want to understand what are the most essential features for modeling certified binaries.
-In practice these differences are fairly minor.
+In practice, these differences are fairly minor.
 The main objectives of this section is to give a quick introduction to the essential features in the Coq-like dependent type theory.